Wednesday, 18 December 2024

 Microsoft’s AI-powered Recall feature will now be opt-in, giving you full control over saved screenshots and added security for sensitive data.

-Microsoft has announced that you can opt out of its -powered Windows Recall feature when it launches in November.
+Microsoft has announced that you can opt out of its AI-powered Recall feature when it launches in November.
 This update comes after concerns were raised earlier this year about how Recall took automatic screenshots of everything you did on your PC, sparking privacy worries.
-Initially planned for a June launch alongside Copilot+ PCs, Microsoft delayed the release to work on improving and privacy measures.
+Initially planned for a June launch alongside Copilot+ PCs, Microsoft delayed the release to work on improving security and privacy measures.

 Recall is now an opt-in feature